karan-bodara/advance_hospitality_analysis/eda/README.md

 This project involves end-to-end data preprocessing and exploratory data analysis (EDA) on a hospitality dataset.
 By merging and cleaning five raw data tables, we build a unified dataset to uncover trends in bookings, customer behavior, room preferences, and revenue performance

 ---
-1.preprocesng
-2.what in preprpsng
-3.eda kayru
-4.kai library use kari
-5.su goytu
-6.insights
-7.conclusion

 # 📌 Problem Statement
 - AtliQ Grands is a five-star hotel chain in India operating for 20+ years.